House of the Dragon explores a major event in House Targaryens history: the...

 House of the Dragon – Review Season One

-Among the fourteen candidates, the two primary contenders emerge: Viserys (Paddy Considine), Jaehaerys' favored heir, and Princess Rhaenys (Milly Alcock/Emily D'Arcy), the daughter of Jaehaerys' eldest son.
-In a decision driven by tradition and patriarchal norms, Viserys emerges as the chosen successor, while Rhaenys earns her infamous nickname “The Queen Who Never Was”.
-This selection foreshadows the familial strife and political machinations that will define Westeros for centuries.
+Among the fourteen candidates, the two primary contenders emerge: Viserys (Paddy Considine), Jaehaerys’ favored heir, and Princess Rhaenys (Milly Alcock/Emily D'Arcy), the daughter of Jaehaerys’ eldest son.
+Tradition and patriarchal norms led to Viserys's selection as successor, leaving Rhaenys with the bitter moniker, “The Queen Who Never Was.”

-Following the prologue, the show continues nine years into the reign of King Viserys I Targaryen, 172 years prior to the death of the Mad King and the birth of Daenerys Targaryen.
-Viserys faces a tumultuous court, with his brother Daemon (Matt Smith) and a clandestine council wielding influence behind the throne.
-Among them is the King’s Hand, Otto Hightower (Rhys Ifans), and his daughter Alicent (Emily Carey/Olivia Cooke), who maintains ties to both Rhaenyra and Viserys.
+After a prologue, the show jumps ahead nine years into King Viserys I's rule—172 years before the Mad King died and Daenerys was born.
+A tumultuous court surrounds Viserys, with his brother Daemon (Matt Smith) and a secretive council exerting their power behind the scenes.
+That includes the King's Hand, Otto Hightower (Rhys Ifans), and his daughter Alicent (Emily Carey/Olivia Cooke), who's close to both Rhaenyra and Viserys.

 Daemon (Matt Smith) is a scheming player of the game.